 Foggy glass, rotting wood, shrinking caulk, or leaking windows are all signs that your windows likely need replacing.
 When you own a condo and belong to a Homeowner Association (HOA) what options do you have for replacing the windows in your unit?
+Do you need pre-approvals from your HOA?

 Most HOA CC&Rs (Covenants, Conditions and Restrictions) assign windows as the homeowner’s responsibility, the exception is when leaking windows become a structural concern, then the association typically assumes the project of replacing the windows in the entire building.